-Below are nearly fifty of my favorite fiddle tunes to flatpick.
-Sourced and tweaked over many years, my arrangements are of course inspired by other guitar player’s arrangements, as well as from violin and mandolin books, many recordings, and the wonderful players I have been so fortunate to play with over the years.
+Below are some of my favorite fiddle tunes to play.
+Sourced and tweaked over many years, these arrangements are of course inspired by other guitar player's arrangements, as well as from violin and mandolin books, recordings, and the wonderful players I have been fortunate to play with.

-There are seemingly as many versions of traditional tunes as there are people that play them; but I have tried to keep the melodies simple, relatively unadorned, and what I think should be pretty universally excepted interpretations.
+There are seemingly as many versions of traditional tunes as there are people that play them, but I have tried to keep the melodies simple, relatively unadorned, and what I think should be pretty universally accepted interpretations.
 And the same goes for the chord changes.
-I am very confident that you can take these tunes to any jam and be on the same page as everyone else.
-The vast majority of the frequent fliers are here, as well as some lesser known gems, even a few of my own tunes, just because.
-And I will be updating this page with new tunes from time to time.
+I am confident that you can take these tunes to any jam and be on the same page as everyone else.
+There's a good amount of frequent fliers here, as well as what I think are some lesser known gems, and even a few of my own tunes, just cause.

-When playing these tunes, it’s very important to pick down on the downbeat, and pick up on the upbeat.
+When playing these tunes, it's very important to pick down on the downbeat, and pick up on the upbeat.
 Use a metronome or rock your foot.
 And remember to practice the chords too.
-Most of the tunes have a few notes in parenthesis at the end of a section.
-These are “pickup notes,” usually for the second time through a section, as a segue to the next section.
-When in doubt about which pickup notes to use, trust your ear.
+Most of the tunes have a few notes in parenthesis at the end of a section, these are “pickup notes,” usually for the second time through a section, as a segue into the next section.
+The first through use the original pickup notes again when repeating the section.
+When in doubt, just trust your ear.
 If it sounds good, you did it right.

-So the idea of picking down on the down beat, and up on the up beat, is sometimes referred to as “rhythmic picking.”
+So the idea of picking down on the down beat and up on the up beat is sometimes referred to as "rhythmic picking.”
 It is a common approach in this music.
-There are a few important benefits to this; mainly, that you’re effectively turning your right hand into a metronome.
-You’re also going to improve your tone, volume, speed, and articulation -probably dramatically.
-It’s beyond the scope of this page to go into extensive technical detail, but you could certainly research this further online or ask your teacher.
+There are a few important benefits to this; mainly, that you're effectively turning your right hand into a metronome, but you're also going to improve your tone, volume, speed, and articulation -probably dramatically.
+It's beyond the scope of this page to go into extensive technical detail, but you could certainly research this further online or ask your teacher.
 There’s also some discussion of this in my Thirty Day Guitar Challenge videos At first it is likely to be very challenging to do it consistently, particularly when changing strings.
 I highly recommend watching your right hand and actually saying the words “down, up, down…” out loud as you play for a while -don’t just trust that you’re doing it right.

-This method of picking will become automatic in a short period of time, and you don’t have to get too deep into it in order to reap big benefits.
+This method of picking will become automatic in a short period of time and you don't have to get too deep into it in order to reap big benefits.
 However, two areas where it gets a more complicated are slurs (hammer-ons, puff-offs, slides) and triplets.
-With triplets for example, let’s look at Fisher’s Hornpipe -open that file up now, I’ll wait.
+With triplets for example, let’s look at Cherokee Shuffle -open that file up now, I’ll wait.
 The tune starts off with a triplet as a pickup preceding the first full measure.
 One approach is to pick the first note with a down stroke and just hammer on the next two notes.
-This is what I might do in, say, Cherokee Shuffle for example.
-Another possibility though, and what I did with Fisher’s Hornpipe on the June Apple album, is to pick each note of the triplet “down, up, down.”
-This is a very articulate way to go, but creates the problem of having to play beat one of the first measure as an “up” at faster tempos, thus turning around our pattren -you’ll see what I mean when you try it.
-And so what I do is play that first note of the first measure as an “up,” as well as the next note (which is an upbeat so that makes sense), and then on beat two I’m back on track until the next triplet later in the tune.
-There are also waltzes and jigs in which you want to pick; “down, up, down, down, up, down” all the way through the tune..
-With slurs it’s about asking what would have that note you just slid-to or pulled-off to have otherwise been were it not slurred? would it have been an “up” for example?
-If so, in a line of eighth notes, than the next picked note would be a “down.”
+Or pick each note of the triplet "down, up, down," which is a more articulate way to go, but creates the problem of having to play beat one of the first measure as an "up" at faster tempos, thus turning around our pattern -you will see what I mean when you try it.
+What I do is play that first note of the first measure as an "up," as well as the next note (which is an upbeat so that makes sense), and then on beat two I’m back on track until the next triplet later in the tune.
+There are also waltzes and jigs in which you want to pick; "down, up, down, down, up, down" all the way through the tune..
+With slurs it’s about asking what would have that note you just slid to or pulled-off to have otherwise been were it not slurred? would it have been an “up” for example?
+If so, in a line of eighth notes, then the next picked note would be a “down.”
 Think about it for a bit.
 Work on it with a teacher.
 I highly recommend not slurring for the first few weeks, or months, when learning to pick this way.
 It sounds way more complicated than it is, but it is tricky.
-And again, I promise all this will be intuative and fairly automatic in time, and it will make every other style of your playing stronger too.
+And again, I promise all this will be intuitive and fairly automatic in time, and it will make every other style of your playing stronger too.

 The second point I want to make about the left hand is about what strings to play the notes on.
 So usually the default in this music, like classical guitar, is to play the notes on open strings when possible.
 However, many times it might be best for efficiency at higher speeds, or consistency of tone within a phrase, to play the notes elsewhere.
 In all three keys that these tunes tend to be played in, the note where this dilemma pops up most frequently is “B.” The default is to play it on the open second string, but of course you can also play it on the fourth fret of the third string.
 Let's look at Blackberry Blossom.
 If I wanted to play this tune very fast, putting all the "B’s" in the first section of the tune on the third string would make it much more efficient for the left and right hand.
 But at slower tempos, or perhaps if played in a more “crosspicking" style the open B would be more desirable.
 You decide.